Losing the Automatic Stay for Repeat Bankruptcy Filings

 • Timely serve the creditors, the trustee, and the U.S. Trustee with your motion.

-If you run into a time problem, your attorney might be able to obtain an "Order Shortening Time" which will allow you to provide less notice than usually required.
+If you run into a time constraint, your attorney might be able to obtain an "Order Shortening Time," which allows you to provide less notice than is usually required.

 When evaluating your request to grant or extend the stay, the court will presume initially that your filing is in bad faith.
 To win, you'll need to convince the court that the case dismissal was due to some reason other than a fault of your own.